yuxng/MDP_Tracking/README.md

 2. Set the path of the MOT dataset in global.m

+3. Run compile.m

-3. For validataion, use MOT_cross_validation.m
+4. For validataion, use MOT_cross_validation.m

-4. For testing, use MOT_test.m
+5. For testing, use MOT_test.m